The key difference between wasp and hornet is that hornets possess larger, more rounded abdomens and wider heads compared to wasps.

 wasp and hornet are two insects that belong to Vespidae family.
 It is important to know how to identify the difference between wasp and hornet since hornets are extremely venomous and their multiple stings can be fatal to humans.

 Wasps are insects of the Order: hymenoptera and Suborder: Apocrita.
 There are more than 300 types of wasps and most of them are parasitic forms.
-All the wasps have slender thin body, narrow waist, and a shiny look.
-Yellow jackets, bald faced hornets, and paper wasps are some of the most common among wasps.
+All wasps have slender thin bodies, narrow waists, and shiny looks.
+Yellow jackets, bald-faced hornets, and paper wasps are some of the most common types of wasps.
 However, there are other wasps in different colourations.
 Wasps have two pairs of wings.
-They have a venomous sting; which they use as a weapon to protect them from the attackers.
+They have a venomous sting, which they use as a weapon to protect against attackers.
 Their females have an ovipositor, which is a tube-like structure developed especially for laying eggs.

-Hornets are a type of wasps, and the largest of all the vespids.
-Usually, they are about 3.5 centimetres in body length, but sometimes it could be as high as over 5.5 centimetres.
-The genus: Vespa is made up of the true hornets.
+Hornets are a type of wasps and the largest of all vespids.
+Usually, they are about 3.5 cm in body length, but sometimes they can be over 5.5 cm.
+The genus Vespa is made up of the true hornets.
 The round section of the abdomen just behind the waist and the width of the head (behind eyes) are unique in wasps.
-Hornets could be terribly dangerous to many animals including humans, as there are some of the most venomous insects among them.
+Hornets can be terribly dangerous to many animals including humans, as they are venomous.
 In fact, the Asian giant hornet is the most venomous hornet in the world, and they can easily kill a man from their multiple stinging.

-What is the difference between Wasp and Hornet?
+What is the Difference Between Wasp and Hornet?